NTU-LaDS-II/FAN_ATPG/pkg/core/README.md

         PatternProcessor:
         Atpg:
-            # atpg is a Atpg object, the following function will take generate a
+            # atpg is a Atpg object, the following function will generate a
-            # test pattern set for according to the fListExtract, the true indicating
+            # test pattern set for according to the fListExtract and store
+            # them into pcoll, the last parameter is true indicating that
             # Multiple Fault Orderings is turned ON
             e.g. atpg->generatePatternSet(fanMgr_->pcoll, fanMgr_->fListExtract, true);

         Simulator:
-            # sim is a Simulator object, the following function will do parallel pattern
+            # sim is a Simulator object, the following function will do
-            # fault simulation with all the patterns in pcoll on all the faults in fListExtract
+            # parallel pattern fault simulation with all the patterns in
+            # pcoll on all the faults in fListExtract
             e.g. sim->parallelPatternFaultSimWithAllPattern(fanMgr_->pcoll, fanMgr_->fListExtract);